-When should I NOT take probiotics?
+When should I NOT take live cultures?

 Probiotics can be taken in almost any circumstances and by all ages.
 More information can be found on the individual product pages and our frequently asked questions.
 However, there are very small number of circumstances when we recommend that they are NOT taken without a discussion with your doctor first as they may be contraindicated with either a medical condition or another drug.